-If Ra-226 is identified, doses will be calculated after receipt of all laboratory analytical data (see Section 04.02.e for further details). he dose assessment is intended to determine whether Ra-226 is present at concentrations that could reasonably result in a radiological dose greater than the 25 mrem/yr dose criterion in 10 CFR 20.1402.
+If Ra-226 is identified, doses will be calculated after receipt of all survey and laboratory analytical data (see Section 04.02.e for further details).
+Dose assessments to determine whether thresholds are met (25 or 100 millirem/year) are to be calculated using readings at 1 meter from the source, in the direction of the torso depending on the location of the source on floor or walls.
+At some sites (e.g., sites with no or insignificant radium contamination), adequate data may be available following the initial site visit to perform a dose assessment without the need for a scoping survey.
+On a case-by-case basis, the dose assessment is intended to determine whether Ra-226 is present at concentrations that could reasonably result in a radiological dose greater than the 25 mrem/yr dose criterion in 10 CFR 20.1402.

-The inspector shall obtain data (e.g., surveys and samples) as well as physical descriptions of contaminated areas consistent with the site-specific survey plan, in order for the NRC to perform a dose assessment.
-The site-specific dose analysis will be performed to assess whether or not current and plausible future exposures to Ra-226 exceed the criterion..
+The inspector shall obtain adequate data (e.g., surveys and samples) as well as physical descriptions of contaminated areas (e.g., areal extent, removable fractions) consistent with the site-specific survey plan, in order for the NRC to perform a dose assessment.
+The site-specific dose analysis will be performed to assess whether or not current and plausible future exposures to Ra-226 exceed the criterion.
+The technical basis and the information necessary for the dose assessments are available in the Dose Assessment Technical Basis Document (NRC 2017).

 2800/043-05 REPORTING REQUIREMENTS

 05.01 Reports to Site Owner.
-A letter summarizing the site visit and scoping surveys results, as applicable, will be to the site owner and State.
+A letter summarizing the site visit and scoping surveys results, as applicable, and associated report discussed below will be sent to the site owner and a copy will be provided to State.
+This letter will be drafted by the NMSS project manager and be signed by the Director, Division of Decommissioning, Uranium Recovery and Waste Programs.

-05.02 Reports to NMSS. should document results of the initial site visit and provide the report to the NMSS project manager. should document results of the scoping survey, including the type of information described in the example site status report provided in Appendix , and provide the report to the NMSS project manager.
-Site status reports shall be forwarded to the contact listed in the site-specific scoping survey plan (see Appendix , Section 3).
+05.02 Reports to NMSS.
+The inspector should document results of the initial site visit and provide the report to the NMSS project manager.
+The field notes and site visit report will be completed by the inspector.
+If necessary, the inspector should document results of the scoping survey, including the type of information described in the example site status report provided in Appendix A, and provide the report to the NMSS project manager.
+Site status reports shall be forwarded to the contact listed in the site-specific scoping survey plan (see Appendix B, Section 3).
 Documentation demonstrating whether or not the site satisfies 10 CFR 20.
-1402 shall be placed in the docket file for that site and sent to the NMSS .
+1402 shall be placed in the docket file for that site and sent to the NMSS project manager.

 05.03 NMSS Tracking of Site Status.
-NMSS will track each site referred to the region.
+NMSS project manager will track each site referred to the region.

 2800/043-06 COMPLETION SCHEDULE